assemble/assemble/README.md

 First and foremost, this project just launched so expect frequent changes.
 And if you find this project interesting, please consider watching or starring it to show your support.
 If you don't find this interesting, here is another project you might like: [nodebuildr](http://www.youtube.com/watch?v=NgWn7zbgxZ4).

+**A balance of best practices, convention and configuration**

+See some [examples]. todo...

+Assemble helps you _quickly launch static web projects_ using HTML and CSS components, scaffolds, client-side templates, mock-data, CSS pre-processors, markdown, YAML, JSON, sensible configuration defaults and a Grunt.js build system to make it work.

+This project was designed to be more about flexibility and speed, and less about opinion and prescription.
+So we'll give you some examples, and show you _how to speed up your projects_, but we won't force you to do it our way.

 **Table of Contents**

 - [Assemble](#assemble)